June 2021 Retrospective & Income Report

 A pre-mortem is when a project team imagines that a project has failed, and then works backward to see what can lead to the failure.

-I've done it multiple times in my career, why not do it for my own journey?
+I've done it multiple times in my career, so why not do it for my own journey?

 So what could go wrong so that I cannot hit my goal in Dec 2021?